-Any spill, release, or discharge from any portion of the sanitary sewage collection system into the environment, whether active or evidence thereof.
+It should be noted that any spill, release, or discharge from any portion of the sanitary sewage collection system into the environment is considered a sanitary sewer overflow, whether active or evidence thereof.
 A basement backup is an SSO if a discharge to the environment occurs during the pump out operation or in any other manner.